realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Update

-This leads to the firmware and audio upload page.
+This leads to the firmware update and audio upload page.

-In order to upload a new firmware binary (such as the ones published here in the install/ folder), select that image file in the top file selector and click "Update".
+In order to upload a new firmware binary (such as the ones published in the Release packages or here in the install/ folder), select that image file in the top file selector and click "Update".

 You can also install the TCD's sound-pack on this page; download the current sound-pack, extract it and select the resulting TCDA.bin file in the bottom file selector.
 Finally, click "Upload".
 Note that an SD card is required for this operation.

 Finally, this page is also for uploading [custom or replacement sound files](#installing-custom--replacement-audio-files) to the SD card.
 Select one or more mp3 file in the bottom file selector and click upload.
-(Requires firmware 3.3 or later.
-Maximum 16 files at a time.)
+(Maximum 16 files at a time.)

 ---